What Are Whales Doing With United Airlines Holdings - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for United Airlines Holdings options trades today is 3990.31 with a total volume of 42,396.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for United Airlines Holdings's big money trades within a strike price range of $25.0 to $55.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of United Airlines Holdings's whale activity within a strike price range from $25.0 to $55.0 in the last 30 days.

 United Airlines Holdings Option Volume And Open Interest Over Last 30 Days